Hermer blames collapse of China spy case on law ‘not fit for purpose’

 The Government’s top law officer said he had “no doubt” the case would have gone to trial if legislation had been updated during the period of alleged offending between 2021 and 2023.

-Appearing before Parliament’s Joint Committee on National Security Strategy (JCNSS) on Wednesday, Lord Hermer said the inclusion of the term “enemy” in the Act threw up difficulties for prosecutors.
+Appearing before Parliament’s Joint Committee on the National Security Strategy (JCNSS) on Wednesday, Lord Hermer said the use of the term “enemy” in the Act threw up difficulties for prosecutors.

 He said: “Standing back in this case, where’s the problem?
 What is it, because I think we should all be concerned to try and identify what lessons can be learnt.